lino-framework/lino/docs/admin/install.rst

 Apply a patch for Django
 ------------------------

+(Just skip this section; it is probably no longer necessary and won't work with the latest Django revision)

 Lino needs Django ticket `#10808 <http://code.djangoproject.com/ticket/10808>`_
 to be fixed, here is how I do it::